vanmellebenjamin/b2boost-assignement/README.md

 - run-app
 - test-app
 - test-app --integration
-- package (Mount a volume on Docker to get the output)
+- package (You need to mount a volume on Docker to get the build output)

 ## Health check

-Can be reached on the following URL: /actuator/health
+Standard SpringBoot HealthCheck can be reached at the URL: /actuator/health

 ## Partners API